broadinstitute/cromwell/README.md

   -version

-  Returns the version of Cromwell engine being used and the version of Wdl4S being utilized.
+  Returns the version of the Cromwell engine.

 ```